gbilleyPeco/soip-workflow-automation/README.txt

 	5. The first line in the "RUN MODEL.bat" file references YOUR Anaconda install location.

 	   NOTE: To check this, right-click on "RUN MODEL.bat" and select "Edit".
+	   If you see "gbilley" in the first line,
+		(i.e: "call C:\Users\gbilley\Anaconda3\condabin\activate.bat")
-	   If the first line is "call C:\Users\gbilley\Anaconda3\condabin\activate.bat", then you need to change the path.
+	   then you need to change the path.
 	   	(Most likely, you just need to replace "gbilley" with your PECO username.)
 ---------------------------------------------------------------------------------------------------
 Project Folder Structure